CyTon-Code/FileManager/DOC/PAT-1.md

-PAT-1 - Public ANT Template - Documentation with examples of solving problems by built-in modules.
+PAT-1 - Public ANT Template - Documentation with examples of solving problems by built-in modules (more in APD-3).
 Rules for writing a good inline module.

 Motto: "Discretion is our everything!"